MiningMyBusiness/NeuroMancer/README.md

 The following plot shows all the changing words.
 The slope and y-intercept of the linear fits determined the position of the words - with words in yellow and green shades representing increasing trends and words in blue shades representing decreasing trends.

-### Trend list
+### Word trend visualization
 <img src="https://github.com/MiningMyBusiness/NeuroMancer/raw/master/AllChangingWords_2D.png" width="700">

 (click on the image to enlarge it in another window)

+The y-intercept of the linear model (y-axis) of each word is essentially the percent of abstracts from 1997 in which it appeared.
+The slope, on the other hand, captures the average rate at which word has changed in usage.
+The words near the corners of this plot are those that were very popular and have also changed dramatically in popularity.
 The portion within the black square was expanded to create the following plot.

 <img src="https://github.com/MiningMyBusiness/NeuroMancer/raw/master/AllChangingWords_2D_zoom.png" width="700">